 - Regression tests can be automated hence, save a lot of time (if automated).

 - These tests are particularly helpful in case of performance optimization release as these releases don’t change any business scenario.
 So, checking the already working functionality suffices the testing needs.

-- It is also helpful in implementing Continuous Integration setup in which whenever a developer pushes some code, a build gets triggered and after that regression tests are run automatically to ensure that new change doesn’t affect any existing functionality.
+- It is also helpful in implementing Continuous Integration setup in which whenever a developer pushes some code, a build triggers.
+After that regression tests run automatically to ensure that new change doesn’t affect any existing functionality.

 - Retest all – The name itself suggests, all the units are tested all over again, thus ensuring the software is bug-free.

 - Regression test selection – In this, some selective test cases are re-executed from the test suite.
 This prevents running the whole suite again.
 Thus saving time and ensuring bug-free software simultaneously.

 - Hybrid – The mix of regression test selection and test case prioritization is the hybrid technique.
-The test cases are selected from the suite and then run based on their priority.
+The test cases are selected from the complete test suite and then run based on their priority.

 Since regression test cases are ideally suited for automated testing.
 So automated tools are used for carrying out this type of testing.
 Following is the list of some of the popular automation tools that we can use-

 - Katalon Studio – It is an all-in-one automation testing tool for websites, web services, and mobile applications.
 It also supports multiple devices, browsers, and environments.

 - TestComplete – This tool is ideal for running regression tests parallelly.
 The tests created on it are stable even under GUI changes.

 - IBM rational function tester – It supports a variety of apps, including web-based like Java, NET, SAP, Ajax, Adobe.
 It eases visualisation and test-editing with its recording screenshots feature.
 This is why it is one of the most commercially used applications.

 How to select test cases for regression testing?